pwmcollege/web-security/cross-site-scripting/inline-reflect-alert/DESCRIPTION.md

 Once running, you can access the website at: `https://challenge.internal`

 You can visit it using a browser inside the [Desktop workspace](https://pwn.college/workspace/desktop).
+Or open it through the [Challenge](https://pwn.college/workspace/80) interface from the bottom-left interface menu.

 Once you've created a URL that triggers an [alert()](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert), go ahead and run: `/challenge/victim`.